msteffan/fundamentals/01_know_your_computer/02_text_commands.md

 > This command is used when we want the command line to tell us what folder (or
 > directory) of our computer we are currently in.

-Just like Finder, your command line interface places you in a particular folder of your computer. `pwd` tells you where you currently are.
-Usually, when you open the Terminal application, you start off in your "home folder", which is one with the same name as your username on your computer.
+Just like the Finder on a mac, your command line interface places you in a particular folder of your computer. `pwd` tells you where you currently are.
+Usually, when you open the Terminal application, you start off in your "home folder", which is the one that shares the name of your username on your computer.

 If we were using Finder, we'd be able to see what things (files and folders) are present in this folder.
-In a CLI however, if we want to see what files and folders exist at current location, we need to ask for it with another command.
+In a CLI however, if we want to see what files and folders exist at the current location, we need to ask for it with another command.
-Let's find out what's in this folder that we're in.
+Let's find out what files are in the folder that we're in.

 ```
 $ ls